Future developments in Singapore: Kampong Bugis

+Lentor Hills

+First announced as part of the URA Master Plan 2014, the existing 30 ha forest bordering Teacher's Estate will be cleared for the development of private homes.
+Located near Lentor MRT station, the new neighbourhood is planned around the existing hillock.
+Two green plots of the existing forests will be kept, along with new parks such as a linear park and the main Hillock Park.

+Lentor Modern, a mixed-use development with retail amenities above Lentor MRT station, was opened in January 2026.
+Teacher's Estate Park, an 8 ha park linking the Central Catchment Nature Reserve to Khatib Nature Corridor, is being constructed off Tagore Road.

+Long Island

+First envisioned in the 1991 Concept Plan as a reclaimed island for housing and leisure off the current east coast of Singapore, from Marina East to Changi, the URA announced on 6 June 2022 that the Long Island could be developed for housing integrated with coastal parks and spaces for recreation.
+A reservoir and floodplains to protect the nation's coastline from rising sea levels are also in the development's long-term plans.

 Marina South

-First announced as part of the Urban Redevelopment Authority (URA) Master Plan 2014, the future 21.5-hectare Marina South precinct will house over 9,000 private residential units built next to Gardens by the Bay.
+First announced as part of the URA Master Plan 2014, the future 21.5-hectare Marina South precinct will house over 9,000 private residential units built next to Gardens by the Bay.
 The precinct is envisioned to be a car-lite and pedestrian-friendly neighbourhood.
 Retail shops and community facilities/amenities will be located at street level, followed by residences above, for increased convenience.

 Major arterial roads in the area will also be realigned to create "wind corridors" where winds during the monsoon seasons will be funneled into the area.
 Future buildings in the precinct will also feature varying heights to channel air downwards to the surface.
 Each building will also be located further apart for better ventilation.
 All of these would facilitate better wind flow, resulting in a lower ambient temperature and comfort for those in the precinct.

 On 12 January 2022, it was announced that the upcoming Marina South MRT station on the Thomson-East Coast MRT line will remain closed until surrounding housing developments are completed.

-Lentor Hills

-First announced as part of the Urban Redevelopment Authority (URA) Master Plan 2014, the existing 30-hectare forest bordering Teacher's Estate will be cleared for the development of private homes.
-Located near Lentor MRT station, the new neighbourhood is planned around the existing hillock.
-Two green plots of the existing forests will be kept, along with new parks such as a Linear Park and the main Hillock Park.
-A mixed-use development with retail amenities, Lentor Modern, will be built above Lentor MRT station to serve residents in the area.

-Springleaf

-Announced by the Urban Redevelopment Authority (URA) on 6 June 2022, portions of Springleaf will be developed as a mixed-use site with residential and commercial developments surrounding Springleaf MRT station.
-Planned residences to be built on the site will be private developments.
-Aside from having small footprints to minimise loss of habitat, upcoming buildings will also feature greener facades to avoid colliding with birds.

-Spanning more than 30-hectares, the site will retain some natural and heritage elements such as the former Seletar Institute and Nee Soon Post Office.
-Approximately half of the site will be a new park named Nee Soon Nature Park to act as a buffer and extension of the nearby Central Catachment Nature Reserve and an ecological link with the Khatib Bongsu Nature Park that is set to open in the near future.
-The existing Sungei Selatar will also be retained and integrated into the new park containing a rare freshwater swamp forest habitat.
+Miltonia Close

+Currently under development, the upcoming Miltonia Close estate in Yishun will comprise public and private housing developments.
+A 6.4-hectare nature park with a natural stream will also be part of the estate.

+The estate was launched in 2022 with its first Build-to-Order (BTO) housing projects: Aranda Breeze @ Yishun, Miltonia Breeze @ Yishun, and Vanda Breeze @ Yishun.